FrozenNode/Social/README.md

 ### hybridauth.php

-Firstly to put in all your service credentials (app id and app secret that you got from Facebook, LinkedIn, etc).
+Be sure to put in all your service credentials (app id and app secret that you got from Facebook, LinkedIn, etc).

 This is _almost_ the exact set of configuration used by the HybridAuth library itself, so see their documentation for more information.

-The one exception is the "base_url", which Anvard itself specifies based on the Routes it is configured to use.

 ### db.php

 This file specifies everything related to your database and models.
-Anvard expects you to have a users table, and it will create a profiles table for you with the migration.
+This package expects you to have a users table, and it will create a profiles table for you with the migration.

 Note that you should edit this file *BEFORE YOU RUN THE MIGRATION*, since the migration itself reads this config.